guyoninternet97/Programming-Exercises/2-2 Remove Kth to Last.md

   }

   //At this point, we have the length of the linked list, and can now travel the length - k - 1
-  //to arrive at the element before the element to remove traverseNode = head //reset traverse node for (int i = 0; i < length - k - 1; i++) {
+  //to arrive at the element before the return element traverseNode = head //reset traverse node for (int i = 0; i < length - k - 1; i++) {
     traverseNode = traverseNode.next;
   }

-  //Now remove kth to last element traverseNode.next = traverseNode.next.next; //Skip over the kth to last element }
+  //Now return the kth to last element return traverseNode.next;
+}
 ```